laithhanna/Employee_Management_System/README.md

   ```

-* Created an employee management web service with Spring boot, HTML 5 and MySQL
 * Users are able to Create/store, retrieve, update, and delete employees
 * The employees records are spread out through different pages, where each page holds 5 records to facilitate navigation through the records
 * The backend is composed of 3 layers: Controller layer, Service layer and the Repository layer